yusale9/student-showcase/student-work/miriam-rosenberg/api-final-project/POST-order-meal.md

 # POST/lunch

-The POST request is created when a confirmed burger meal order comes in.
+The POST request is sent when an order is submitted.
 Current `"mealType"` is limited to lunch only for POC purposes and will be developed to include additional menu items.
 The burger meal JSON object is included in the below code snippet.

 ```
 curl -H "Content-Type: application/json" -X POST -d'{